awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible cause:** In buildspec file version 0\.1, AWS CodeBuild runs each command in a separate instance of the default shell in the build environment\.
 This means that each command runs in isolation from all other commands\.
 By default, then, you cannot run a single command that relies on the state of any previous commands\.

 **Recommended solutions:** We recommend you use build spec version 0\.2, which solves this issue\.
-If you must use build spec version 0\.1 for some reason, we recommend using the shell command chaining operator \(for example, `&&` in Linux\) to combine multiple commands into a single command\.
+If you must use buildspec version 0\.1 for some reason, we recommend using the shell command chaining operator \(for example, `&&` in Linux\) to combine multiple commands into a single command\.
 Or include a shell script in your source code that contains multiple commands, and then call that shell script from a single command in the buildspec file\.
 For more information, see [Shells and Commands in Build Environments](build-env-ref-cmd.md) and [Environment Variables in Build Environments](build-env-ref-env-vars.md)\.

 ## Apache Maven Builds Reference Artifacts from the Wrong Repository<a name="troubleshooting-maven-repos"></a>